MichaelRezq/Event-Management-System/README.md

 Clone the repository from GitHub: [https://github.com/MichaelRezq/Event-Management-System/edit/NewStyling] Install [Asp.Net Core MVC 6]
-Set up the database by executing the provided SQL scripts.
+Set up the database by
 Configure the application settings, including the database connection string, in the appsettings.json file.
 Build and run the application.
 Usage